Skip to main content

 We build cold exposure into the same plan that includes sleep, zone 2 cardio, strength training, and metabolic markers like ApoB and fasting insulin.
 Cold is a supporting tool, not a foundation.
 GER·O·SPAN (sleep, nutrition, movement, stress, and environment) still do the heavy lifting.

 Cold can help acute injury recovery in the first 24 to 48 hours by reducing swelling.
 For longer-term healing, the picture is mixed.
 Heat tends to outperform cold for chronic injury and tissue remodeling.
-We tailor the choice to the timeline and the tissue.
+We personalize the choice to the timeline and the tissue.

 Related Intelligence